alexharri/website/posts/icelandic-name-declension-trie.md

   ]}
 />

-The error rate here is 2.9%.
+146 wrong results gives us an error rate of 2.9%.
 If we extrapolate that 2.9% error rate across the 5,833 people holding names without declension data available, we get 170 wrong results.
 Dividing 170 wrong results by the 363,314 people holding names in the approved list of Icelandic names gives us an error rate of 0.046%.

 ## Regularity and comprehensiveness